Seed Number

 Prompt: ...
 The background is a dark red gradient, ...
 Seed: 406220 Rendering: Default

-As you can see, the images are not strictly identical, but they have the same composition and general appearance, albeit with a modified background as requested.
+As you can see, the images are not identical, but they have the same composition and general appearance, with only the background modified as requested.

-By using this technique and modifying the nature of the prompt, for example by replacing the word "photography" with "painting" or changing the AI model, you'll get different images even if you use the same seed number.
+By using this technique and modifying the prompt—for example, by replacing the word "photography" with "painting" or changing the AI model—you’ll generate different images even when using the same seed number.